expo/expo/docs/pages/versions/v36.0.0/sdk/app-auth.md

 If you are trying to implement sign in with [Google](../google-sign-in) or [Facebook](../facebook), there are special modules in the Expo SDK for those (though this module will work).

-Currently, this module only supports on Android, and iOS.
-Web support is planned to be added.
-Track it here: [Web support in expo-app-auth](https://github.com/expo/expo/issues/6883).

 <PlatformsSection android emulator ios simulator web={{ pending: 'https://github.com/expo/expo/issues/6883' }} />

 ## Installation